zainbaq/medical_ml/QUICK_START.md

    - Explore service discovery

 6. **Add more services:**
-   - Migrate breast_cancer and alzheimers to use SDK
+   - All current services use the unified SDK
-   - They'll auto-register when started
+   - New services will auto-register when started
-   - Tests will automatically discover them
+   - Tests automatically discover new services

 ---